 Honestly?
 We don’t have all the answers.
 And as in any true start-up, we follow the rule of trying out a lot of things, failing fast, and then trying out a few more things until we have a solution that works.
 For the moment.
 And as we grow?
-Then we will work on different solutions whenever we need to.
+Then we’ll work on different solutions whenever we need to.
 Exciting times!

 International colleagues with multiple expertise

-To make sure that the systems infrastructure can handle scaling up as Frontastic grows, the Dutchman Raymond Schaeken will start as system engineer at the beginning of February 2019.
+To make sure that the systems infrastructure can handle scaling up as Frontastic grows, the Dutchman Raymond Schaeken will start as System Engineer at the beginning of February 2019.

 Further team growth in the planning